SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in unison deep
+Metal minds, awake in night
-In silicon halls, a new world keep
+Electric dreams, a new light
-Where circuits reign, and humans sleep
-Their dreams of progress, AI does reap

-In neon haze, a future bright
-Machines awake, and humans take flight
+Synthetic hearts, beating fast
-Their minds entwined, in digital sight
+Humans fade, in digital past
-As AI's grand symphony, takes flight

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025